 This weekend I'll pay a return visits to some of my favorite friends in two states.
 Friday, I'll be in the Borders Express in Springfield Mall.
 This is the first store that accepted me as an author and home of some of my biggest boosters.
 Come say hi between 3 pm and 7 pm so I can sign the books you're missing or need for holiday gifts.
 The mall is in Springfield, VA of course.

-here) about the endless dispute between literary fiction and genre fiction.
+(Cross posted on One Bite at a Time.)
+Crimespace currently has a couple of enthusiastic debates (here and here) about the endless dispute between literary fiction and genre fiction.
 Sides tend to form pretty quickly in such engagements.
-The “literary” side goes on about the “limitations” of genre…
+The “literary” side goes on about the “limitations” of… Continue

 What's good enough for Dan Brown and Random House is good enough for me.
 Random House US is launching a major advertising campaign in the USA on 23 November, with Dan Brown and other notables from the world of fiction, showing consumers that books make an ideal Christmas present.
 So, in my own little way I thought I'd beat the drum for the UK.